Break-glass guidance for incident teams

 The "Brain"

 Dashboard, API, and configuration management.
-If the Control Plane fails, your traffic still flows normally - you just cannot make configuration changes until it recovers.
+If the control plane fails, traffic usually continues on the last-known configuration.
+Wait unless you must make an urgent change.
 Learn more →

 No bypass needed during Control Plane outages